-Welcome to 2022 A-Level trends and 2022 A-level grade boundaries explained.
+Welcome to our A-Level trends guide and A-level grade boundaries explained.

 According to exam board OCR, a grade boundary is a minimum mark you need to get a grade and this is set at the qualification level.
 For example, if the grade boundary for a Grade A is 160 marks, you need to get at least 160 to achieve a Grade A. This would mean a mark of 159 would therefore be a Grade B.

 Once all papers have been marked, exam boards use an awarding committee which consists of senior examiners who are experts in that subject to carry out the process .
 If a large percentage of students sitting an exam achieve high marks, the threshold you need to reach to achieve any grade is likely to be higher.

 The opposite is true if large amounts of students struggle with an exam and achieve lower marks.
 Grade boundaries change every year and are modified according to the difficulty of the paper after it has been taken.